BoghanPonomarev/uplan-validation-lib/README.md

     }

 But honestly, this is not entirely useful yet.
-It is not correctly every time catch validation exception in out services, facades or controllers, so you may produce special bean for it`s handling.
+It is not correctly every time catch validation exception in out services, facades or controllers, so you may know that there is ValidationExceptionHandler.class that always handle your validation exceptions if you not catch it.
+Handler map it on JSON and return with BAD_REQUEST http code.

-    @Bean
-    public ResponseEntityExceptionHandler validationExceptionHandler() {
-        return new ValidationExceptionHandler();
-        //or ValidationExceptionHandler(new ValidationExceptionMapperImpl(), HttpStatus.BAD_REQUEST);
-    }

 Here ValidationExceptionMapperImpl() it`s just simple mapper that converts dto objects and lists to ResponseEntity<>.